 Approximately 99% of our energy consumption is from our manufacturing operations.
-In Fiscal 2021, our absolute energy consumption increased 6%, primarily due to an 8% increase in pipe production pounds.
+In Fiscal 2022, our absolute energy consumption increased 30%, primarily due to the addition of the Infiltrator Water Technologies sites in our tracking.

 We achieved the year-over-year improvement in energy intensity by executing on our operational excellence objectives, including more efficient manufacturing by reducing downtime and scrap.
 Additionally, we made headway on capital projects to improve our environmental footprint, including upgrading to LED lighting and investing in more efficient machinery at several of our facilities.
 We continue to evaluate opportunities to reduce our environmental footprint throughout our operations.
 For more information, please reference the Operational Excellence section of this report.